This story has been updated.

-With the sale, which occurred during the first week of December, Regency acquired former Global Electric Electronic Processing (GEEP) USA facilities in Auburn Hills, Mich. (near Detroit) and Durham, N.C. and a former GEEP Costa Rica facility in Cartago, Costa Rica (near San José).
+With the sale, which occurred during the first week of December, Regency acquired former Global Electric Electronic Processing (GEEP) USA facilities in Auburn Hills, Mich. (near Detroit) and Durham, N.C.

 The sale announcement comes after GEEP Canada, which was once a sister company to GEEP USA, on Oct.
 1 merged with the Shift Group of Companies, forming Quantum Lifecycle Partners.
 A Canadian company, Shift Group is made up of end-of-life processor Shift Recycling and ITAD provider Revolution.